-You’ll be amazed at how well you sleep following a relaxing evening with a good book rather than watching a film or TV.
-Reading is also a great way to relieve stress, and research has shown that those who read before bed are likely to see their stress levels reduce by as much as 68%, making picking up a book the perfect addition to your usual bedtime routine.
+Reading is a great way to relieve stress, and research has shown that those who read before bed are likely to see their stress levels reduce by as much as 68%.

-In a technology-led society, we are used to having everything we need at our fingertips and rarely do we have to think about something for too long – that’s if we don’t want to, of course!
+In a technology-led society, we are used to having everything we need at our fingertips.
+Rarely do we have to think about something for too long – that’s if we don’t want to, of course!
 This means that our lives are much more efficient but regularly hampered by poor concentration, as all of these gadgets mean our attention span is diminished – this is where reading comes in.

-Immersing yourself in a book at bedtime can be a great way of retraining your brain to focus on something for longer than a few minutes.
+Reading in bed can be a great way of retraining your brain to focus on something for longer than a few minutes.
 If repeated, getting to the end of a chapter each night will mean it’s far more likely that our ability to concentrate for longer will increase.